garden-io/garden/docs/reference/action-types/Deploy/helm.md

   #
   # One of `chart.name`, `chart.path` or `chart.url` must be specified.
   chart:
-    # A valid Helm chart name or URI (same as you'd input to `helm install`) Required if the module doesn't contain
+    # A valid Helm chart name or URI (same as you'd input to `helm install`) Required if the action doesn't contain
     # the Helm chart itself.
     name: